rubenwardy/minetest_modding_book/_en/items/inventories.md

 stack:add_wear(65535 / (max_uses - 1))
 ```

-When digging a node, the amount of wear a tool gets may depends on the node
+When digging a node, the amount of wear a tool gets may depend on the node
 being dug.
 So max_uses varies depending on what is being dug.

 ## Lua Tables